hack-dance/island-ai/public-packages/schemaStream/README.md

 - `stringBufferSize`: Size of the buffer for string values (default: 0)
 - `handleUnescapedNewLines`: Handle unescaped newlines in JSON (default: true)
+-  onSchemaInvalid: Callback that will return any zod errors found during validation if provided schema is strict. (default: () =>)

 ### Schema Stub Utility